 Summary: Quick Jump Menu

-Access to the Mavrck platform is sold on a subscription basis and the pricing is customised based on customer needs.
+Access to the Mavrck platform is sold on a subscription basis and the pricing is customized based on customer needs.
 If you’re wondering if it’s in your budget, here are two relevant facts that should help you figure that out:

 - Mavrck’s current roster of clients features many big names: Gillette, Dunkin’ Donuts, Universal Studios, New Balance, Proctor & Gamble, Sears, and JetBlue.
 The list goes on, and you’ve heard of every company on that list.

 Since viewing the demo of Mavrck, I found myself describing it to others on the IMH team as “influencer marketing, where your influencers don’t know they’re your influencers.”
 While that’s true, it also sounds maybe a little evil—which really isn’t the case.
 To the customers activated as influencers through the platform, the whole experience feels like an advanced loyalty program.
 They get special offers, rewards on purchases, incentives for sharing content, coupons.
-And even if they don’t know they’re part of some wider marketing campaign, they certainly understand that the brand or product benefits when they share content around it—and it all sounds like a fair deal.
+And even if they don’t know they’re part of some specific marketing campaign, they certainly understand that the brand or product benefits when they share content around it—and it all sounds like a fair deal.